telerik/blazor-docs/components/gantt/state.md

 # Gantt State

 The Gantt lets you save, load and change its current state through code.
-The state management includes all the user-configurable elements of the Gantt - such as sorting, filtering, paging, grouping, edited items, selection, column size and order.
+The state management includes all the user-configurable elements of the Gantt - such as sorting, filtering, edited items, column size and order.

 You can see this feature in the [Live Demo: Gantt State](https://demos.telerik.com/blazor-ui/Gantt/persist-state).